fcrepo-exts/migration-utils/README.md

 objects.
 In particular:

+* RDF is not re-mapped, `info:fedora/` subjects and objects are kept intact as-is
+* FOXML object and datastream properties are represented as triples in additional sidecar files

+There are two options for the OCFL structure of your Fedora 3 objects.
+1. Using Archival Groups (default).
    * There is a 1:1 correspondence between Fedora 3 objects and OCFL objects.
 Fedora 3 datastreams appear as files within the resulting OCFL objects.
-* RDF is not re-mapped, `info:fedora/` subjects and objects are kept intact as-is
-* FOXML object and datastream properties are represented as triples in additional sidecar files
+   * Pros: The object and all datastreams are versioned together and remain "close" on the filesystem.
+   * Cons: Archival Groups with a lot of children and versions can become very large as the inventory files grow quickly.
+2. Using Atomic Resources (`--atomic-resources`).
+   * Each Fedora 3 object and datastream becomes a separate OCFL object, storing the one resource.
+   * Pros: Because each OCFL object contains a single resource it is less susceptible to having very large inventory files.
+   * Cons: Parent and child (or object and datastream) resources can be spread out in the OCFL repository on disk.

 ## Status